Privacy & Cookies

 How long do we keep your personal data?

-We will only hold your personal data for as long as there is a research or legal need to retain it.
+We will only hold your personal data for as long as there is a legitimate business need or legal requirement to retain it.

-- Personal data collected and used for research purposes will be held for 6 months after the project has finished, unless a client has specified a different time length, which will supersede this
+- Personal data we collect and use for research purposes will be held by us for 6 months after the project has finished, unless has been otherwise specified

-- Name and attendance is recorded and held for a 2-year window for our internal quality control purposes.
-This excludes personal data that has originated from a client database
+- Name and attendance is recorded and held by us for a 2-year window for our internal quality control purposes.
+This excludes personal data that has originated from a client/third party database

 - Where we have paid the research incentive, we will hold a record of transaction or signature for 7 years, for tax audit purposes